-Quip toothbrush reviews will help you decide if this new and innovative brush is right for you, but first, let's start with a bit of background information:
+Thinking about trying Quip?
+We've put together a Quip electric toothbrush review to help you decide if this new and innovative brush is right for you, but first, let's start with a bit of background information:

 The Quip electric toothbrush is one of the more recent brands to hit the already packed electric toothbrush marketplace.
 It has quickly gained popularity through an impressive marketing campaign, seemingly aimed at older Millennials and Gen Xers—throw a handful of Boomers in there too for good measure.
 It has a sleek and modern look that was surely designed with Silicon Valley startups and Apple-users in mind.

-But is this innovative toothbrush as good as advertised?
+But is this innovative toothbrush as good for your oral health as advertised?

-Let's find out, as we learn a little more about the Quip electric brush and read some Quip reviews from real customers, including information like:
+Let's find out, as we learn a little more about the Quip electric toothbrush and read some Quip reviews from real customers, including information like:

 - How much does the Quip cost?

 - Is it worth it?

 - 1 What is the Quip electric toothbrush?